October 4th, 2023

 This can happen even without trying to flash CFW or Custom Firmware.

-In the case of a bricked ESC/Controller/Control Board, STLinking can save the controller from needing to be replaced in some instances.
+In the case of a bricked ESC/Controller/Control Board, STLinking can sometimes save the controller from needing to be replaced.

 This guide will also be useful if you have updated it to DRV 1.7.0 or DRV 1.6.13 or any future versions where Ninebot restricts the downgrading of the firmware.